YellowGregs/scriptblox-proxy/README.md

 # Scriptblox Proxy API

-I created this API proxy because my script searcher website broke after Scriptblox updated their API and website.
-This proxy allows the API to work again for my script searcher.
+This proxy API was built to restore functionality to my script searcher website after Scriptblox updated their API and website.
+It now supports the new API parameters while still offering temporary legacy support during the migration period.

 ## Endpoints

 ### 1. `/api/fetch`

-Fetches all of the scripts from the Scriptblox API.
+Fetches a list of scripts from the Scriptblox API.

 - **Method:** `GET`
-- **Description:** Retrieves a list of scripts available on Scriptblox.
+- **Description:** Retrieves all scripts available on Scriptblox.
+The endpoint now supports explicit parameters in place of the legacy `filters` parameter.
+Legacy filters are automatically mapped to the new parameters; however, you can pass the new parameters directly if desired.
 - **Rate Limiting:** 1 request per second.

 #### Request

-No parameters required.
+_No additional parameters are required._
+instead, you can include:
+- `page` (number, optional): Page number for pagination.
+- `filters` (string, optional): Legacy filter value.
+Accepted values are:
+  - `free` → mapped to `mode=free`
+  - `paid` → mapped to `mode=paid`
+  - `verified` → mapped to `verified=1`
+  - `unverified` → mapped to `verified=0`
+  - `newest` → mapped to `sortBy=createdAt&order=desc`
+  - `oldest` → mapped to `sortBy=createdAt&order=asc`
+  - `mostviewed` → mapped to `sortBy=views&order=desc`
+  - `leastviewed` → mapped to `sortBy=views&order=asc`
+  - `hot` → uses the dedicated trending endpoint

 #### Response